OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

   def transfer_column_to_e6
     show do
       title 'Transfer Columns'
-      warning "Make sure the bottom of the E5 and E6 columns  did not touch any fluid from the previous collection tubes.
-When in doubt, centrifuge for 1 more minute and replace collection tubes again." operations.each do |op|
+      warning 'Make sure the bottom of the E5 and E6 columns  did not touch any fluid from the previous collection tubes.
+When in doubt, centrifuge for 1 more minute and replace collection tubes again.' operations.each do |op|
         column = "#{SAMPLE_COLUMN}-#{op.temporary[:output_sample]}"
         extract_tube = "#{RNA_EXTRACT}-#{op.temporary[:output_sample]}"